 Your dinghy is your car when you’re on the boat.
 You really don’t want to see it go up in flames because of a careless mistake!
 [More] Don’t Burn the Dinghy!

-For many cooking fires, a fire blanket will do a better job of extinguishing it without all the mess to clean up.
-Few boats carry one, although they’re not expensive.
-Take a look . . .
-[More] Fire Blanket
+For many cooking fires, a fire blanket will do a better job of extinguishing it than a fire extinguisher, without the corrosive mess to clean up.
+[More] Why Have a Fire Blanket

 Many wonderful cruising areas don’t have much in the way of trash service.
 And so you have to do it yourself.
 Here are a few tips on responsibly burning what you can.
 [More] Burning Trash